 Is It Possible To Get A Child Support Reduction in Fort Lauderdale?

 Whether you live in Fort Lauderdale or anywhere else across Florida, federal and state laws in Florida recognize that previously agreed or court-ordered child support agreements may become unacceptable for one of the parties.

-Sometimes, life events – such as the loss of a job, an expensive injury, change in marital status or simply change in your personal income – may entitle you to a child support modification to lower child support payments (or increase them).
+Sometimes, life events – such as the loss of a job, an expensive injury, a change in marital status, or simply a change in your personal income – may entitle you to a child support modification to lower child support payments (or increase them).

 If a person has a legitimate reason to believe that they are no longer able to pay previously agreed child support payments, he or she may file a petition in court to pursue a child support modification.